-For a financial agreement on divorce to be legally binding, it must be approved by the courts.
+For a financial settlement on divorce to be legally binding, it must be approved by the courts.
 The courts retain a discretion to make the financial order that it considers to be fair.

 Is mutual agreement possible?